prestongarno/jdk-9-scripts/README.md

 ![Imgur](http://i.imgur.com/O3oseeT.png)

-NOTE: Use the dedicated build system for images and unit/integration tests.
-This is only to help take advantage of Intellij's code editing/refactoring tools

 ### More resources / Further reading:

 * [Obuildfactory - a git repository for easy JDK builds complete with docker integration](https://github.com/hgomez/obuildfactory)